lixinyu66666/Qwen3-1.7b_RLHF/README.md

-# Qwen3-1.7B LoRA Fine-tuning with ShareGPT
+# Qwen3-1.7B Reinforcement Learning from Human Feedback

 A LoRA fine-tuning project for Qwen3-1.7B model using ShareGPT format data for instruction tuning.